We’re looking for Whitechapel Gallery’s first Young Writer in Residence.

 Submissions should be no longer than 1000 words and must be original and unpublished.

-Once applications open at the end of June pieces should be submitted on this page.
 We aim to provide short feedback for all submissions; however, in the case of an unprecedented number of entries, this may not be possible.

-Shortlisted entries will receive a £50 voucher to spend at Whitechapel Gallery’s Koenig Bookshop, and their piece will be featured on the Whitechapel Gallery website.
+Runner ups will receive a £50 voucher to spend at Whitechapel Gallery’s Koenig Bookshop, and their piece will be featured on the Whitechapel Gallery website.

 The winning entry will be invited to take up the role of Young Writer in Residence which will run from September to December 2022.